bcgov/AzureFilesPoC/OneTimeActivities/ValidationProcess.md

      - Unix/macOS: `RegisterApplicationInAzureAndOIDC/scripts/unix/step6_create_resource_group.sh <resource-group-name> [location]`
      - Windows: `RegisterApplicationInAzureAndOIDC/scripts/windows/step6_create_resource_group.ps1 -rgname <resource-group-name> [-location <location>]`
    - **Note:** Resource group tags are set in Azure only and are not written to the credentials JSON.
-   - Update your GitHub secret `DEV_RESOURCE_GROUP_NAME` to match your permanent resource group name.
+   - Update your GitHub secret `RESOURCE_GROUP_NAME` to match your permanent resource group name.
 4. **Run the Azure resource inventory automation:**
    - Use the provided inventory script for your platform to generate `.env/azure_full_inventory.json`:
      - Unix/macOS: `OneTimeActivities/GetAzureExistingResources/unix/azure_full_inventory.sh`
      - Windows: `OneTimeActivities/GetAzureExistingResources/windows/azure_full_inventory.ps1`
    - This file is required for onboarding, tfvars population, and validation automation.
 5. **Populate Terraform variable files using automation:**
-   - Use the population script to generate/update `terraform.tfvars` and `secrets.tfvars` from `.env/azure_full_inventory.json`:
+   - Use the population script to generate/update `/terraform/terraform.tfvars` and `secrets.tfvars` from `.env/azure_full_inventory.json`:
      - Unix/macOS: `OneTimeActivities/GetAzureExistingResources/unix/PopulateTfvarsFromDiscoveredResources.sh`
      - Windows: `OneTimeActivities/GetAzureExistingResources/windows/PopulateTfvarsFromDiscoveredResources.ps1`
    - This ensures all required variables (including new naming conventions) are set for validation.